sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 vulnerability database association, ROLIE feed {{-rolie}}, MUD resource {{-mud}}, software download location, etc).
 This is modeled after the HTML "link" element.
 Described in {{model-link}}.

-- payload (label 6): This item represents the software artifacts that may be installed on an endpoint when the software component is installed.
-Note that the payload may represent a superset of the software artifacts installed.
-Based on user selections at install time, an installation may not include every artifact that could be created or executed on the endpoint when the software component is installed (i.e. if a particular optional sub-component is not installed, the files associated with that software component may be included in payload, but not installed in the system entity).
+- payload (label 6): This item represents the software artifacts that compose the target software.
+For example, the files included with an installer for a corpus tag or installed on an endpoint when the software component is installed for a primary or patch tag.
+Note that the payload can represent a superset of the software artifacts installed.
+Based on user selections at install time, an installation might not include every artifact that could be created or executed on the endpoint when the software component is installed (i.e. if a particular optional sub-component is not installed, the files associated with that software component might be included in payload, but not installed on the endpoint).
 Described in {{model-payload}}.

 - evidence-entry (label 3): This item is used to provide results from a scan of a system where software that does not have a CoSWID tag is discovered.
-In such a case, a CoSWID tag may be created by the discovery process when the endpoint is scanned.
+In such a case, a CoSWID tag can be created by the discovery process when the endpoint is scanned.
 This item represents evidence for why software is believed to be installed on the endpoint.
 Described in {{model-evidence}}.

-- $$coswid-extension: This CDDL socket is used to add new information structures to a CoSWID.
+- $$coswid-extension: This CDDL socket is used to add new information structures to the concise-swid-tag group model.
 See {{model-extension}}.

-##  concise-software-identity Co-constraints
+##  concise-swid-tag Co-constraints

-The following co-constraints apply to the information provided by a concise-software-identity Object.
+The following co-constraints apply to the information provided by in the concise-swid-tag group.

 - Only one of the patch and supplemental items MUST be set to "true", or the patch and supplemental items MUST be set to "false" or be omitted.